 About our studio:

-The clay studio is a completely self-guided space, giving visitors of all ages a unique, creative, sensory experience.
-There is no charge to play with the clay, but if you choose to have your masterpiece fired, there is a small fee based on weight, starting at $3.
-If you would like to take home a piece while it is still wet, it will cost between $2 and $4 depending on size.
+The Clay Studio is a completely self-guided space, giving visitors of all ages a unique, creative, sensory experience.
+There is no charge to play with the clay, but if you choose to have your masterpiece fired, there is a small fee based on weight, starting at $4.
+If you would like to take home a piece while it is still wet, it will cost between $3 and $5 depending on size.
 We also have 10 lb. bags of recycled clay for sale if you would like to continue clay exploration at home.

 About our clay:

 We use low fire clay in the studio, intended for artists of any age.
 It is non-toxic (and gluten free) and washable.
 While the clay will dry in air, it becomes more brittle and crumbly; with water it will dissolve and become soft again.
 In order to preserve the project that you make, it is best to fire it.
 Firing is when we use a kiln (a special type of oven) to cook the clay to nearly 1900⁰F (this can vary depending on the type of clay).
 Projects cannot be cooked in a home oven, so let us do the firing for you!

 Need some inspiration?
 We have lots of projects made by other artists around the studio!
 Just take a look around!

 After a piece is fired, it’s time to glaze it!
 Glazing involves applying a special kind of paint to a fired ceramic piece.
 The “paints” are clay glazes that need to be fired in a kiln.
 After they are fired, the glazes change color and are darker, brighter, and very shiny.
 Now your masterpiece is food safe and waterproof too.